Special Education Needs

 Addressing Special Educational Needs

-The guidance counselor and/or learning support teacher, in cooperation with the appropriate administrator and student’s subject teacher(s), will identify exceptionalities of individual students (including the highly able) by the following methods
+The Student Support Team, in cooperation with the appropriate administrator and student’s subject teacher(s), will identify exceptionalities of individual students (including the highly able) by the following methods:

 - Liaison with parents